-About Easygen
+About EASYGEN

-Easygen is a European research project developing a modular platform for hospital-based CAR-T manufacturing.
+EASYGEN is a European research project developing a modular platform for hospital-based CAR-T manufacturing.
 Led by Fresenius and Fraunhofer IZI, it brings together 18 partners from academia and industry.

-See our work packages
+View our work packages

 Graphic showing two connected, abstract CAR-T cells in soft blue, purple, and orange tones, representing cell multiplication.